 As of December 31, 2018, we had net operating loss (NOL) carryforwards available to reduce future taxable income, if any, for federal and California income tax purposes of approximately \$25.8 million and \$23.5 million, respectively.
 At December 31, 2018, we also had federal and California research and development tax credit carryforwards of \$2.5 million and \$1.9 million, respectively, available to offset future income tax, if any.
 Under Sections 382 and 383 of the Internal Revenue Code of 1986, as amended (the Code), if a corporation undergoes an "ownership change," the corporation's ability to use its NOLs and other pre-change tax attributes such as research tax credits to offset its post-change taxable income or taxes may be limited.
 In general, an "ownership change" occurs if there is a cumulative change in our ownership by "5% shareholders" that exceeds 50 percentage points over a rolling three-year period.
-We believe that, with this offering and other transactions that have occurred in the past, we may have triggered or could trigger an "ownership change" limitation.
-We plan to complete a Section 382 analysis, and our ability to use the remaining NOL carryforwards and other tax attributes to offset our future taxable income may be limited if we have experienced an ownership change in connection with prior changes in stock ownership, including our initial public offering.
-In addition, the Tax Cuts and Jobs Act of 2017 (Tax Act) imposes certain limitations on the deduction of NOLs, including a limitation on use of NOLs generated in tax years that began on or after January 1, 2018 to offset 80% of taxable income and disallowance of carryback of post-2017 NOLs (including reducing the business tax credit for certain clinical testing expenses incurred in the testing of certain drugs for rare diseases or conditions generally referred to as "orphan drugs").
+Although we have not yet completed a formal Section 382 study, we believe that we may have undergone an "ownership change" in the past and we may undergo one or more ownership changes as a result of this offering or future transactions in our stock.
+Consequently, we may be limited in our ability to use our NOL carryforwards and other tax assets to reduce taxes owed on the net taxable income that we earn.
+As a result, even if we attain profitability, any limitations on the ability to use our NOL carryforwards and other tax assets could adversely affect our future cash flows.
+In addition, the Tax Cuts and Jobs Act of 2017 (Tax Act) imposes certain limitations on the deduction of NOLs, including a limitation on use of NOLs generated in tax years that began on or after January 1, 2018 to offset 80% of taxable income and disallowance of carryback of post-2017 NOLs.